ngocnguyen99/ngocnguyen99.github.io/index.md

 ---

 <p>
-  My name is Ngoc (/knock/); I am a 4th-year PhD Candidate at the University of California, Berkeley, supervised by Prof. Trevor Keenan.
+  Hi!
+My name is Ngoc Nguyen (/knock/); I am a 4th-year PhD Candidate at the University of California, Berkeley, supervised by Prof. Trevor Keenan.
 I follow the footprint of CO₂ fluxes in our ecosystems to understand the extent to which global vegetation and soil microbes capture and release CO₂ under current climate variability.
 My work has crucial applications in evaluating and informing nature-based climate solutions that utilize natural ecosystems as long-term carbon pools.
 </p>

 <p>